oilstel/elliott/_posts/2019-09-08-park-typing.md

 icon: https://files.elliott.computer/images/park-display.jpg
 ---

 There’s something interesting about writing in public.
 I love the feeling of typing on a keyboard and looking up to see the park and beyond that the entire world.
 It's great if you are searching for words.
 It reminds me a little of swimming in the ocean and seeing the horizon curving slightly in the distance.
-It feels like a similar state of mind.
+Both experiences create a similar state of mind.

 ![](https://files.elliott.computer/images/park-display.jpg)